streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/EmbeddedWebServer.md

 ## 4 REST Extensions

-Azkarra already exposes several REST endpoints that you can used to monitor and manage lifecycle of Kafka Streams instances.
+Azkarra already exposes several REST endpoints that you can use to monitor and manage lifecycle of Kafka Streams instances.
 But sometimes, you may want to expose additional REST endpoints to extend Azkarra capabilities.

 Azkarra provides a mechanism, called REST extensions, that allows you to register JAX-RS resources that will be loaded and initialized by the Undertow server.